 Supervision is a dynamic working allegiance between the supervisor and the supervisee.
 The supervisor will have gained much more expertise and is trained extensively in the field of therapy and supervision to provide a safe and reflective space within which the supervisee can focus on his/her clients and develop themselves as a therapist.

 In the supervisory space, characterised by involvement and attuned support, the client's welfare is focal.
 Through careful, honest reflection upon the relational process with the client, therapeutic stuck points can be explored and freed up.
 Equally the supervisor may carefully analyse transactions and interventions to understand more fully the context of the co created therapeutic relationship.
 As the supervisee uncovers disowned thoughts and feelings in relation to the client work, she or he is freer to see the client as a whole and respond flexibly to the therapeutic task.
 The aim of reflective work is to support the supervisee to move closer to her client’s experience and key into the unconscious process underpinning the dynamic.

 A relational based supervision

 The supervisor will use the supervisory relationship to work through any transferential issues and be attentive to the parallel process.
 This can provide vital data for understanding missing relational and developmental needs within the client.
-As this can be both challenging and uncomfortable, the supervisory relationship needs to be strong and containing with non judgment and acceptance as its basic tenant.
-The supervisor needs to be attuned to the learning needs and styles of the supervisee and demonstrate awareness of how many people have been shamed in their learning.
-Safety enables the supervisee to take risks, work at their growing edge and bring light to the shadows where ‘mistakes’ can be explored and understood.
+As this can be both challenging and uncomfortable, the supervisory relationship needs to be strong and containing with non judgment and acceptance as its basic tenet.
+The supervisor needs to be attuned to the learning needs and styles of the supervisee.
+The supervisor in particular needs to be sensitive and show awareness of how many people have been shamed in their learning.
+A stable base in the supervisory relationship enables the supervisee to take risks, work at their growing edge and bring light to the shadows where ‘mistakes’ can be explored and understood.

 Needs of the supervisee and Contractual necessity